You can read all the posts, save all the tips, and still feel stuck in the same patterns.

 Two people holding mugs, sitting at a table with a potted plant nearby.

-Providing telehealth therapy throughout New York, Idaho, Vermont, Florida, and soon New Jersey.
+Telehealth therapy throughout New York, New Jersey, Idaho, Vermont, and Florida.

 In person therapy sessions in Downtown Brooklyn on Mondays.